Sparse PCA through Low-rank Approximations: Introduction

 with

 where $\lambda_i$ is the $i$th largest eigenvalue of $A$ and $\lambda_1^{(1)}$ is the maximum diagonal element of $A$.
-For any desired value of the parameter $d$, our algorithm runs in time $O(n^{d+1}\log n)$.
+For any desired value of the parameter $d$, our algorithm runs in time $O(n^{d+1}\log n+\text{SVD}(A,d))$, {where $\text{SVD}(A,d)$ is the time to compute the $d$ principal eigenvectors of $A$}.
 Our approximation guarantee is directly related to the spectrum of $A$: the greater the eigenvalue decay, the better the approximation.
 Equation (\ref{egar}) contains two bounds: one that uses the largest eigenvalue $\lambda_1$ and one that uses the largest diagonal element of $A$, $\lambda_1^{(1)}$.
 Either bound can be tighter, depending on the structure of the $A$ matrix.

 We subsequently rely on our approximation result to establish guarantees for considerably general families of matrices.